merkle-open/generator-nitro/packages/project-nitro/project/docs/nitro-exporter.md

 Controls which views should be exported statically. `true` will export all views from your `views` directory.

-You can define an array of strings, like `["index.hbs", "404.hbs"]` to export only those views.
+You can define an array of strings, like `["index", "404"]` to export only those views.

 When defining strings you can use globbing patterns.